How Quinoa Can Support Weight Loss

 Protein also helps to increase the energy expenditure of your metabolism, which in return helps with weight loss.10

 Whole grains are lower in sugars compared to refined grains.
-Reducing your sugar intake will help stabilize your blood sugars, maintain healthy insulin responses (high levels of insulin can lead to weight gain), and reduce the chances of eating extra calories that can make it harder to lose weight.
+Reducing your sugar intake will help stabilize your blood sugars, maintain healthy insulin responses (high insulin levels can lead to weight gain), and reduce the chances of eating extra calories that can make it harder to lose weight.

 How Does Quinoa's GI Compare to Similar Carbs?